DavidRambo/dnr-hugo/content/portfolio/cv/index.md

 ### Book Chapters
 “The Error-Image: On the Technics of Memory,” *Post-Cinema: Theorizing 21st-Century Film*, eds.
 Shane Denson and Julia Leyda, Falmer: REFRAME Books (2016):
 {{< link uri="http://reframe.sussex.ac.uk/post-cinema/2-6-rambo/" >}}Link{{< /link >}}.

+"The Error-Image" in Chinese translation by Chen Yu (Shanghai Film School at Shanghai University) as part of a book in the Cinephilia series, edited by Li Yang (Peking University).

 “Organisms in Reticula,” *Network_Ecologies*, eds.
 Amanda Starling Gould and Florian Wiencek, (2016): {{< link uri="http://scalar.usc.edu/works/network-ecologies/organisms-in-reticula" >}}Link{{< /link >}}.